 Diet low in calcium and vitamin D

-Having low intakes of calcium in the diet and not getting enough vitamin D (mainly from sunlight) puts people of all ages at risk of low bone density and poor bone health.
+Having low intakes of calcium in your diet and not getting enough vitamin D (mainly from sunlight) puts people of all ages at risk of low bone density and poor bone health.

 Lack of exercise

-People who are inactive are also at risk, as weight bearing physical activity (such as walking, dancing, jogging) helps bone become denser.
+People who are inactive are also at risk, as weight-bearing physical activity (such as walking, dancing or jogging) helps bone become denser.

 Reduced hormones (oestrogen and testosterone)

-In women, after menopause, the level of the hormone oestrogen decreases.
-Over many years, a low oestrogen level causes the inner mesh of bones to become thinner, weaker and more brittle
+In women, the level of the hormone oestrogen decreases after menopause.
+Over many years, a low oestrogen level causes the inner mesh of bones to become thinner, weaker and more brittle.

-The ongoing use of some medications such as anticonvulsants or steroids such as prednisone
+The ongoing use of some medicines, including anticonvulsants or steroids such as prednisone.

 Do men get osteoporosis?

 Although osteoporosis is often considered to be a condition that only affects older women, men can get osteoporosis too.
-Men are most at risk of getting osteoporosis when their levels of testosterone decrease such as with age, removal of the testes, or because of medication.
+Men are most at risk of getting osteoporosis when their levels of testosterone decrease, such as with age or removal of the testes or because of medicines.

 Can young people get osteoporosis?

 Younger people can also be affected by osteoporosis.
-Younger women with eating disorders such as anorexiaor bulimia are at higher risk of developing osteoporosis, as are those younger women who do too much exercise and stop having periods.
+Younger women with eating disorders such as anorexiaor bulimia are at higher risk of developing osteoporosis, as are younger women who do so much exercise they stop having periods.